gyan-cell/nvim/README.md

    ```

 ## Setup
-To customize Oblivion according to your preferences, modify the `init.lua` file located in `~/.config/nvim`.
+To customize Oblivion-vim according to your preferences, modify the `init.lua` file located in `~/.config/nvim`.

 ### Available Options:
 - Adjust key mappings.